Pilot (Legends of Tomorrow): Part 2

-Still in 1975, the team infiltrates a weapons auction, where Savage intends to sell the nuclear warhead.
-Savage becomes aware of their presence.
-They all escape, but not before a piece of Ray's suit is left behind.
+Still in 1975, the team infiltrates a weapons auction at which Savage intends to sell a nuclear warhead, but he becomes aware of their presence.
+A piece of Ray's suit is left behind as the team escape.
 Angry at the recklessness, Hunter points out what happens and how the technology of Ray's suit will be used to create super weapons that lead to the destruction of Central City in 2016.
-The team splits up, with Stein, Jax, and Sara retrieving the missing piece of Ray's suit by the help of Stein's younger self while Ray, Leonard, and Mick go in search of the dagger that killed Kendra and Carter in their first life.
-The dagger turns out to be in the home of Savage, who imprisons them and calls the rest of the team.
-Kendra and Carter go after Savage while the rest take on Savage's men.
-During the fight, Savage kills Carter with the dagger, revealing that only Kendra can wield it to kill him.
-She becomes injured, and the team is forced to retreat and plan a new strategy, determined to stop Savage.
+The team splits up; Stein, Jax, and Sara retrieve the missing piece of Ray's suit with the help of Stein's younger self, while Ray, Leonard, and Mick search for the dagger that killed Kendra and Carter in their first lives.
+The dagger is found in Savage's home, and he imprisons Ray, Leonard, and Mick, and calls the rest of the team.
+Kendra and Carter fight with Savage while the others fight with Savage's men.
+During the fight, Savage kills Carter with the dagger, revealing only Kendra can wield it to kill Savage.
+Kendra is injured and the team, who are determined to stop Savage, retreat and plan a new strategy.